 First of all, please recognize that this model is applicable worldwide, but as I have presented the graphic, it’s a northern hemisphere alignment.
-If you live in Santiago or Cape Town, you’ll need to invert the lines to align with your seasons.
+If you live in Santiago or Cape Town, you’ll need to invert the lines to align with your seasons, or switch the baseline to run from July to June.
 And, if you live very close to the equator, in all likelihood the slope of your lines may be less pronounced due to the more subtle alterations in light and weather.

 You might be saying “But I live in Phoenix, and it’s really hot in summer and quite pleasant in winter.
 We tend to hunker down in July a bit and then get more active in January.”
 While that statement may be trueest in the sense of the modern human and activity patterns, light trumps temperature.
 In other words, that circadian-linked hormonal pattern will still exist, although more subtly.
 We need to consider the patterns of primitive people more so than modern humans who have manipulated their environment extensively.
 I’ve lived in the desert so I’m not talking out of the wrong orifice.
 You can get away with more volume of training in the winter, but ironically, you feel like doing it more in the summer.

 “Beyond all this physiological and philosophical talk, what are the straight-up suggestions you make for most athletes?”
 I’m so glad you asked…here’s my short list.
 I’ll frame it up so we are looking at the current time on the calendar which is mid-December.